skorotkiewicz/skorotkiewicz.github.io/content/techlog/2024-10-28-how-use-wine.md

 ---
-title: How to use Winee"
+title: How to use Wine"
 date: 2024-10-31T07:00:00+02:00
 year: "2024"
 month: "2024/10"